peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 **Parameters:**

-* <code>other</code> - An arbitrary-precision binary float to compare with this one.
+* <code>other</code> - An arbitrary-precision binary floating-point number to compare with this one.

 * <code>ctx</code> - An arithmetic context.
 Flags will be set in this context only if
  <code>HasFlags</code> and <code>IsSimplified</code> of the context are true